 Student Name: Click here to enter text.
 Semester: Click here to enter text.
-Year: Click here to enter text.
+Year: Click here to entertext.
 Name of Agency: Click here to enter text.
 Purpose of Agency: Click here to enter text.
 Name of Supervisor: Click here to enter text.
 Tasks Performed at Agency: Click here to enter text.
 Was your supervisor readily available?
-Yes No Was your supervisor fair about tasks and assignments?
-Yes \( \square\) No \( \square\) Did you always get your scheduled supervision?
-Yes \( \square\) No \( \square\) If supervision had to be changed, was it always rescheduled so that you had supervision for that week?
-Yes $\square$ No $\square$ What did you like most about your supervision experience?
+Yes No No Was your supervisor fair about tasks and assignments?
+Yes \(\square\) No \(\square\) Did you always get your scheduled supervision?
+Yes \(\square\) No \(\square\) If supervision had to be changed, was it always rescheduled so that you had supervision for that week?
+Yes \(\subseteq \text{No} \subseteq \text{No} \subseteq \text{No} \subseteq \text{No} \sub What did you like most about your supervision experience?
 Click here to enter text.
 What did you like least about your supervision experience?
 Click here to enter text.
 Would you recommend using this person again as a supervisor?
-Yes No r .1...

-Click here to enter text.
-What did you like most about the agency?
-Click here to enter text.
-What did you like least about the agency?
-Click here to enter text.
-Was your field experience at this agency a good one?
-Yes \( \sumsymbol{\substack} \) No \( \substack} Explain Click here to enter text.
-Would you recommend using this agency again as a field placement site?
-Yes No Explain: Click here to enter text.
-Further Comments: Click here to enter text.
+Yes No What did y to enter text.
+You like most about the agency? to enter text. you like least about the agency? to enter text.
+Explain rield experience at this agency a good one?
+Yes \to \text{No } \to \text{enter text.} Would you Yes recommend using this agency again as a field placement site?
+Explain: Click here to enter text.
+Further Co mments: to enter text.